roerohan/blog/content/blog/every-developer-should-use-linux/index.md

 >    \
 >     You will learn how to use the command line, and likely get some experience writing shell scripts to tailor your personal computing to your own preferences Additionally, whether or not you end up sticking with Arch (or linux at all), you will find the Arch wiki to be a useful reference for debugging software products.

-Also, if you like 30-minute YouTube videos, here's one by the [ThePrimagen](https://www.youtube.com/c/theprimeagen) talking about [Why You Should Learn To Program the HARD WAY](https://www.youtube.com/watch?v=DZkbDCSdC1Q).
+Also, if you like 30-minute YouTube videos, here's one by [ThePrimagen](https://www.youtube.com/c/theprimeagen) talking about [Why You Should Learn To Program the HARD WAY](https://www.youtube.com/watch?v=DZkbDCSdC1Q).

 I'd love to hear what motivated you to start using Linux, or what's stopping you from diving into it.
 Feel free to reach out on [X (formerly Twitter)](https://x.com/roerohan) if you'd like to chat, or provide constructive feedback about the article.